-An iPad Pro vs MacBook Pro comparison makes a lot more sense now than it did just a year ago.
-The new iPad Pro 2020 supports robust cursor control for the first time, and a new Magic Keyboard is on the way with a built-in trackpad.
+An iPad Pro vs MacBook Pro comparison makes a lot of sense for those shopping for a new computer.
+The new iPad Pro 2020 supports robust cursor control for the first time, and a new Magic Keyboard gives it a trackpad.

 Plus, the iPad Pro is now even faster with its A12Z Bionic chip, and it packs a new dual-camera system for capturing content on the go along with a new LiDAR scanner for delivering advanced AR experiences.

 But don't count out the MacBook Air 2020.
-Apple's updated ultraportable laptop is now up to two times faster, thanks to Intel's 10th gen Core processor.
+Apple's updated ultraportable laptop is one of the best laptops and it's now up to two times faster, thanks to Intel's 10th gen Core processor.
 More important, Apple ditched the dreaded butterfly keyboard on the MacBook Air for a more comfortable and reliable scissor mechanism.
 So which computer is right for you?

 - iPad Pro 2020 review: Can it replace your laptop?

 - See our full MacBook Air 2020 review